-Safi Aharoni is a Manager in Bates White’s Environmental and Product Liability Practice.
+Safi Aharoni is a Principal in Bates White’s Mass Torts Practice.
 His primary expertise is in matters related to insurance and reinsurance litigation stemming from long-tail liabilities such as asbestos claims and environmental losses.
 He has also worked on cases involving bankruptcy, business interruption insurance, class actions, television broadcast royalties, and competitive benchmarking.
 He has considerable experience supporting expert witnesses, as well as leading consulting teams that assist clients with settlement and mediation.
 Mr. Aharoni specializes in building models and designing solutions to complex data challenges via software development, data visualization, and statistical analysis.

 BA, Mathematics, University of Pennsylvania (magna cum laude)

 - Supporting testifying expert in assessing the value of pending and future asbestos-related personal injury claims on behalf of the Debtors in In re Aldrich Pump LLC, et al.

 - Co-authored expert report assessing allocation of asbestos tort losses and trust losses to two insurance policies, as well as the present value of any obligations.